johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 difficulty.
 So for the next year and a half I faithfully used the [LoseIt!app](https://www.loseit.com) to track calories and ended up losing about 25 pounds.
 One of the creators of LoseIt! was J.J.
 Allaire, the co-founder of RStudio.
-I am confident that losing that weight has lowered my blood pressure and improved my health in general and discovering RStudio has improved my intellectual health as well.
+It's possible that losing that weight has lowered my blood pressure and improved my health in general and discovering RStudio has improved my intellectual health as well.
 The weight loss was a direct result of the visit to the ER.
+I'm now a full-blown vegetarian.
+That's not directly related to the ER visit, but it there are some indirect connections.